scvalex/ltc/docs/final.md

 \href{http://www.haskell.org/ghc/docs/7.6.2/html/users_guide/type-families.html}{Indexed
 type families}, and, in particular, associated data types
-\citep{type-families}, allowed us to express the dependencies between some types clearly, and thus avoid the somewhat obscure type-class machinery that were traditionally required.
+\citep{type-families}, allowed us to express the dependencies between some types clearly, and thus avoid the somewhat obscure type class machinery that were traditionally required.
 We discuss the impact of using these extensions in more detail in Section
 \ref{sec:type-safety}, where we focus on type safety.